Talk to a lawyer @499

 Cruelty to Women (Section 498A): This addresses violence against married women.
 The husband or his family members may engage in physical or psychological abuse for the dowry or for any other cause.
 Example: A woman may endure ongoing physical or emotional abuse at the hands of her husband and members of his family since her parents did not pay the required dowry.

 Acid Attack (Section 326A): Acid attacks are when someone is attacked with acid or another corrosive chemical and suffers serious injuries, disfigurement, or impairments as a result.
+Section 326A of the IPC deals with the punishment for such heinous acts.
 Example: Someone throws acid on a woman's face intending to hurt or disfigure her, causing grave injury.

 Stalking (Section 354D): The act of persistently following, chasing, or contacting a woman while causing her anxiety or distress is known as stalking.
 Example: A woman experiences substantial worry and dread when a man persistently follows her, sends her unwelcome messages, and loiters outside of her home or place of employment.